-Crefovi Entities will also assist one another in responding to an enquiry or complaint from a Data subject relating to these Standards or the processing of their European Personal Data.
+6.3.
+Crefovi Entities will also assist one another in responding to an enquiry or complaint from a data subject relating to these Standards, or the processing of their European Personal Data.

 7. Responsibility for compliance

-All Crefovi Personnel are required to comply with these Standards and must indicate their acceptance of these Standards, in conjunction with the firm’s latest Acceptable Use of Communication Systems Policy, on an annual basis.
+7.1.
+All Crefovi Personnel are required to comply with these Standards and must indicate their acceptance of these Standards, in conjunction with the firm’s latest Acceptable Use of Communication Systems Policy, when they join the firm and thereafter, on an annual basis.

 8. Audit programme to verify compliance